You are here

 It should be used in conjunction with our scope of registration document, which will allow you to evaluate in more detail if any of these regulated activities apply to you.

 What is a location?

-In our definition of a location, we count each place where people may be admitted (for example, as an inpatient or as a resident) or treated (for example, a walk-in centre or a primary dental practice) as a location if the regulated activities provided in these places are managed independently.
+As a general guide, in our definition of a location, we count each place where people may be admitted (for example, as an inpatient or as a resident) or treated (for example, a walk-in centre or a primary dental practice) as a location if the regulated activities provided in these places are managed independently.

 Where regulated activities are provided and managed as one service but are carried out in a number of different premises, however, the place from which the regulated activities are 'carried on' or managed is counted as the only location.